Trading Education Center

 Pre-Holiday Positioning

 Reduce position sizes before major holidays.
-Consider closing leveraged positions to avoid gap risk during closures.
+Close leveraged positions to avoid gap risk during multi-day closures.

 Cross-Market Arbitrage